 On June 30, 2009, ground was broken on the site of a long-awaited brand new facility, Foothills Animal Shelter.
 In early August of 2010, Table Mountain Animal Center became Foothills Animal Shelter and moved to its new beautiful building at 580 McIntyre at the Jefferson County Fairgrounds.

-At 33,000 square feet, the new facility is nearly three times the size of the old building and allows the Shelter to significantly improve the space in which the animals are housed and the services to the community.
+At 33,000 square feet, the current facility is nearly three times the size of the old building and allows the Shelter to significantly improve the space in which the animals are housed and the services to the community.
 A new medical suite allows the Shelter to provide more on-site, cost-effective care and has increased the number of spays and neuters.

 Board of Directors